-- To attract and retain key personnel and drive effective results.

-- ✓ To encourage our NEOs to focus on:

-- i Building shareholder value.

-- i Maximizing growth and profitability.

-- Leadership to drive change while exemplifying Company values.

-- ¡ Building a strong brand.

-- To provide our NEOs with a compensation package that is competitive within our industry.
+- To attract and retain key personnel and drive effective results. - ✓ To encourage our NEOs to focus on: - Building shareholder value. - Maximizing growth and profitability. - Leadership to drive change while exemplifying Company values. - Building a strong brand and focusing on long-term strategic objectives. - To provide our NEOs with a compensation package that is competitive within our industry.